Meet Notes (PDF)

 About the Cowgirls

 Oklahoma State entered the 2022-23 season as the defending NCEA National Champions after winning the first overall title in program history last spring.
 The Cowgirls also became the first women's team in OSU history to win a national championship in any sport.
+Now, they'll look to become the first team to win back-to-back national titles since 2018-19.

-An Oklahoma State Win Would...
+Oklahoma State Wins Would...

 Cowgirls To Watch